Jishun/react-validated-input/readme.md

-import DatePicker from 'react-datepicker' import moment from 'moment' import * as inputHelper from './components/react-validated-input' import validator from 'validate.js'
+import DatePicker from 'react-datepicker' import moment from 'moment' import * as inputHelper from 'react-validated-input' import validator from 'validate.js'

 inputHelper.config({